parthmerchant/research-njitvis/README.md

 ## The EnergyViz Project
 -----------------------------
 ### Update

 Since the completion of this project in Spring 2020, I made a new repository with well-documented code that is more reproducible and meets the standards for academia research.
+The new repository is https://www.github.com/parthmerchant/the-energy-viz-project

 -----------------------------

 NJIT Information Systems Interface and Research used for Data Visualization.